acquia/blt/readme/testing.md

 * [Test Driven Development: By Example (book)](http://www.amazon.com/dp/0321146530)
 * [xUnit Test Patterns: Refactoring Test Code (book for the really serious)](http://amazon.com/dp/0131495054)
 * [Unit testing: Why bother?](http://soundsoftware.ac.uk/unit-testing-why-bother/)

+## Frontend Testing

+BLT supports a `frontend-test` target that can be used to execute a variety of testing frameworks.
+Examples may include Jest, Jasmine, Mocha, Chai, etc.

+### Configuration

+You can [customize the configuration values](extending-blt.md#modifying-blt-configuration) for the `frontend-test` key to enable this capability of BLT.